New York City voters are choosing their next mayor as Mamdani faces Cuomo in a generational battle - Boston News, Weather, Sports | WHDH 7News

 This time, Cuomo is counting on support from moderates and Republicans to win.
 And he’s hoping incumbent Mayor Eric Adams’ late exit from the race and eventual endorsement will give him a boost among their overlapping bases of centrists, Black voters and ultra-Orthodox Jews.
 He’s also received the endorsement of former New York City Mayor Michael Bloomberg, a billionaire who donated $1.5 million to a super PAC supporting Cuomo in the final days of the contest.

 Mamdani has generated national buzz and won endorsements from big-name progressives, including U.S. Sen. Bernie Sanders and U.S. Rep. Alexandria Ocasio-Cortez.
-He has promised to raise taxes on the richest New Yorkers and use the money to make city buses free and provide free, universal child care.
+He has proposed raising taxes on the richest New Yorkers and using the money to make city buses free and provide free, universal child care.
 He has also promised to freeze rent for people living in about 1 million rent-regulated apartments.

+“I think he seems like he actually loves this city,” said Emily Edmonds-Langham, 38, as she voted for Mamdani on Tuesday in the Bronx.
+“I think he’ll fight for us and make the city more affordable.”

 At the same time, Mamdani’s past criticism of the city’s police department and the Israeli government’s military actions in Gaza — which he has called genocidal — have unnerved some centrists who see him as a potential setback in their effort to broaden the party’s national appeal.
 Some Jewish leaders have also seized on his refusal to support Israel as a Jewish state, calling him a danger to Jews.

-While Mamdani has distanced himself from some of his past rhetoric, some top New York Democrats remain concerned and have either been slow to endorse him or outright refused to.
+While Mamdani has distanced himself from some of his past rhetoric on policing, some top New York Democrats remain concerned and have either been slow to endorse him or outright refused to.

+Dr. Sam Schwarz, 57, an independent who described himself as “mostly conservative” said he was voting for Cuomo.

+“Number one, the guy has zero experience,” Schwarz said of Mamdani, adding that he views the candidate as “a smiling antisemite.”

 Tuesday’s general election is being conducted as a traditional one, meaning the candidate who gets the most votes wins.
 The city’s party primaries were determined using ranked choice voting, which allowed voters to rank candidates in order of preference.